-The information contained on this page applies to Tiger Meters, Bargraphs, and Controllers products.
+The information contained on this page applies to Tiger Panel Meters, Bargraphs and Process Controllers / Micro PLC products.

 The Tiger 320 Series controller can be configured with up to four analog input signals and, depending on the options selected, 13 digital inputs.

 The analog input signals can be either configured to display up to four different calibrated scaled ranges from a single input, or up to four individual inputs displayed independently on the four channels.

 The Tiger controller can produce a result from maths performed between two inputs via channel 1 and channel 2, selected from a dual, triple, or quad input module.

 Depending on the input module selected, any of the available sensor inputs can be selected for processing through any of the four channels.
 Temperature inputs are always processed through channel 1.

 The input module range for the Tiger controller consists of single, dual, triple, quad and smart input modules.
 Smart input modules have on-board digital signal processors that offload processing functions from the Tiger controller, leaving it free to perform advanced automation functions.

 While some of the input modules are single sensor input types, a number of them are multi-sensor input combinations such as thermocouple and DC volts; thermocouple, DC volts, and DC millivolts; or thermocouple and dual 4-20 mA.

 Opposite are some examples of sensor input types for single, dual, triple, and quad input modules.
 Go to Input Module page for a complete list.

 Using a single scaled and calibrated input signal displayed on channel 1, the same input signal can be displayed over other scaled ranges on channels 2, 3, and 4.